 Do you suffer from alcohol addiction?

-The problem is, many of you might have a drinking problem, but you aren’t sure how to be 100% certain.
+The problem is, many of us might have a drinking problem, but aren’t sure how to be 100% certain.
 Having a drink every night may or may not show that you have an issue – it’s more about your approach to drinking and why you do it.
 Below, we’ve got some of the vital signs that may show you have an alcohol problem:

 - You drink during the day for no reason other than you enjoy it

 - You drink way more than the recommended limit whenever you’re out with friends

 - You blackout when you’re drunk because you’ve drunk too much